markramyy/AWS-certified-cloud-practitioner/Cloud Concepts.md

 # Cloud Concepts
 ---
-### Any Website that you want to create needs several different things you need
+### Any Website that you want to create needs several different things

 1. **Compute**, think of these as servers or computers that are going to do the processing required to run your website.